m0zgen/openbld.net/docs/get-started/third-party-filters/hagezi.md

 :::tip
 - [hagezi](https://github.com/hagezi/dns-blocklists) is used as is - without additional blocklist, etc.
-- OpenBLD.net uses a "multi" list of hagezi
+- OpenBLD.net uses a Pro with TIF lists
 - Updates - every 1 hour
 :::